jackboot7/posma-scip/README.rst

-SCIP (Sistema de Control Interno Posmaagroup)
+SCIP (Sistema de Control Interno Posmagroup)
 =======================

-Simple Django 1.6 Base Template.
+Simple Django 1.7 Base Template.
 Please, use the issue tracker to inform of issues or suggest changes.
 Pull Request are welcome.

 Features: